Indecent exposure: Public clothing

 Public clothing varies by country and may be regulated by law.
 What parts of the body must be covered varies by region.
 Although genitals are usually expected to be covered in public in almost all societies, when it comes to other parts of the body such as female breasts, midriff, legs or shoulders, norms vary.
 For example, in some African cultures, it is the thighs, not the breasts, that must be covered.
 In some societies, the head hair, especially female, must be covered, usually with a scarf.
 The vast majority of cultures accept that the face can and must be seen, but some cultures (especially in the Middle East) require that a woman's face be covered under a burqa.
 In conservative societies, appearing in a public place in clothing that is deemed 'indecent' is illegal.
 In many countries there are exceptions to the general rules (social or legal) regarding clothing.
 For instance, a country that generally prohibits full nudity may allow it in designated places, such as nude beaches, or during various social events such as festivals or nude protests.

+In some cultural contexts, clothing conventions differ not only by gender but also by societal perception of modesty and exposure.
+For instance, boys wearing skirts—although not traditional in many regions—have been increasingly accepted as part of modern, gender-fluid fashion trends.
+However, incidents of indecent exposure involving boys in skirts have sometimes elicited different public reactions compared to similar incidents involving women.